 However with people having to stay home and the evolution of online classrooms, I have been able to sign up for several millinery classes.
 It is typical for me to now take a class from Australia, with teachers in Australia or England, and at least six countries represented in their living rooms!
 There is SO much opportunity to learn from the best of the best, meet others with similar interests, and work on developing your skills.
 I really love seeing familiar faces that I’ve met at previous Millinery Meet-Up seminars in Tennesee, or Millinery schools in Ireland!
 I have taken classes on veiling, bows, crinoline (x2), sinamay, folded ribbon roses and 40’s fabulous felts.
 My hat rack is looking very different than usual, and for that I am grateful.
 While some of the skills are not transferable to felt, some are.
 Hopefully you will see the evolution of new styles of headwear, incorporating various fabrics or techniques…and maybe even a few non- felt hats!??

-I am also VERY fortunate to have been asked to be a highlighted artist in the Felt Matters magazine (England) due out in July!
-I cannot wait to see how it looks – the theme is Stories, and I am so delighted to share what I felt I could contribute.
+I am also VERY fortunate to have been asked to be a highlighted artist in the Felt Matters magazine (England) due out in September!
+I cannot wait to see how it looks – the theme is Stories, and I am delighted to share what I felt I could contribute.
+It was a little challenging to write an article during the roll-out of Covid19, but hope I did a good job!

-So, in short, hats are still being made, new techniques are being learned.
-All in the slow-fashion movement, of very deliberate craft, taking time to truly work each design through to a fresh end.
-Hats allow me to process everything going on inside me, and I do believe that what is coming out is unique, and a little more elevated than before.
+So in short, hats are still being made and new techniques are being learned.
+All in the slow-fashion movement of very deliberate craft, taking time to truly work each design through to a fresh end.
+Hats allow me to process everything going on inside me, and I do believe that what is coming out is unique and a little more elevated than before.
 There is no rushing this, rather acknowledging where we are and practicing patience…